dsimic/remesa/README.md

 remesa
 ===========

-Flask site for a simple store.
+Django site for a simple store.